 The results of calculations for the operating points above are provided as guidelines.
 They may differ from actual power supply characteristics for various reasons, including power supply efficiency, filter circuit, and control IC signal delays.

 5.5 Pin design

-5.5.1 Z/C pin (Pin 1)
+- 5.5.1 Design procedure for the Z/C pin (Pin 5) - (1) Basic circuit